If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Is It Safe To Drive With Grinding Brakes?

-Your brakes are the single-most-important safety system in your car.
+Your brakes are the single-most-vital safety system in your car.
 So, what do you think?
 Is it safe to drive with grinding brakes?

-Grinding means that something is happening that shouldn’t be.
+Grinding means that something is occurring that shouldn’t be.
 If you choose to ignore it, not only can the problem become worse, but so too can the danger.